Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 title: Koi-Koi
 description: A popular hanafuda game for 2 players
 published: true
-date: 2021-04-18T08:17:21.459Z
+date: 2021-04-18T08:29:05.367Z
 tags: fishing games, hanafuda games
 editor: markdown
 dateCreated: 2020-09-17T23:11:39.428Z
 ---

-Koi-Koi [こいこい] is a popular hanafuda fishing game for two players, in which players compete to capture cards from the table and form scoring combinations known as *yaku*.
+Koi-Koi [こいこい] is a popular [hanafuda](/en/hanafuda) fishing game for two players, who compete to capture cards from the table and form scoring combinations known as *yaku*.

-Its name comes from its gameplay element that allows players to decide whether to continue the round (by calling “*koi-koi*,” lit. "come on!") and risk their points for the chance to improve their score, or end the round (by calling “*shōbu*” [勝負 - しょうぶ], lit. "game" or "match") and keep the points they currently have.
+Its name comes from its gameplay element that allows players to decide whether to continue the round (by calling “*koi-koi*,” lit. "come on!") and risk their points for the chance to improve their score, or end the round (by calling “*shōbu*” - 勝負 [しょうぶ], lit. "game" or "match") and keep the points they currently have.

-Koi-Koi is among the best-known [hanafuda](/en/hanafuda) [games](/en/hanafuda/games) outside of Japan, courtesy of its representation in numerous anime and video games.
+Koi-Koi is among the best-known [hanafuda games](/en/hanafuda/games) outside of Japan, courtesy of its representation in numerous anime and video games.

 This game may have developed as a simplification of the Korean game of [Go-Stop](/en/hanafuda/games/go-stop), which features similar scoring and the same risk-taking gameplay mechanic.